spigell/pulumi-k3os/sdk/python/README.md

 # K3OS Pulumi Provider

-This is a very simple pulumi native provider for K3OS.
+This is a very rough pulumi native provider for K3OS.

 Resources:
-* Node: It manages file located in `/var/lib/rancher/k3os/config.yaml`, i.e. if the resource craated then config will be created also (and vise-versa).
+* Node: It manages file located in `/var/lib/rancher/k3os/config.yaml`, i.e. if the resource craated then config will be created also.
 *note: your server will be rebooted!"* A typescript example of using the single resource defined in `examples/simple`. *note: required Vagrant*

-``Read`` call is not implemented so commands like `pulumi refresh` or `pulumi import` are not working right now.
+Read call is not implemented so commands like `pulumi refresh` or `pulumi import` are not working right now.

-## Installing

-This package is available only for JS/TS or Golang.

-### Node.js (JavaScript/TypeScript)

-To use from JavaScript or TypeScript in Node.js, install using either `npm`:

-    $ npm install @spigell/pulumi-k3os

-or `yarn`:

-    $ yarn add @spigell/pulumi-k3os

-### Go

-To use from Go, use `go get` to grab the latest version of the library

-    $ go get github.com/spigell/pulumi-k3os/sdk

-## Building

-### Dependencies

-- Go 1.15
-- NodeJS 10.X.X or later

-### Local Build and Test
+## Local Build and Test

 Most of the code for the provider implementation is in `provider/pkg` directory.